Vivekanandha21/Vivekanandha21/README.md

-# 👋 Hi There, I'm Vivekanandha R!
+# 👋 Hi, I'm Vivekanandha R!

-**B.Tech (IT) Graduate | Ex-IBM/Kyndryl AS400 System Administrator | Aspiring DevOps Engineer**
+**B.Tech (IT) graduate | Ex-IBM/Kyndryl AS400 System Administrator | Aspiring DevOps Engineer**

 ---

 ## 🚀 About Me

-I'm a passionate techie with hands-on experience as an AS400 System Administrator at IBM/Kyndryl, where I managed mission-critical internal and finance-related projects focusing on system stability, compliance, and operations.
-My journey has given me a strong foundation in enterprise infrastructure and monitoring, and I'm now channeling that expertise into DevOps—bridging the gap between operations and automation.
+I'm A Passionate Techie With Hands-On Experience As An AS400 System Administrator At IBM/Kyndryl, Where I Managed Mission-Critical Internal And Finance-Related Projects Focusing On System Stability, Compliance, And Operations.
+My Journey Has Given Me A Strong Foundation In Enterprise Infrastructure And Monitoring, And I'm Now Channeling That Expertise Into Devops—Bridging The Gap Between Operations And Automation.

 ---